Sustainability | Sustainability Management | Efforts to Achieve the SDGsTDK Group's Approach to the SDGs and Its Activities

-Furthermore, in parallel with these activities, of the results of considerations in the business groups, we included themes that could be realized in the short term in fiscal 2023 business plans.
+Furthermore, in parallel with these activities, of the results of considerations in the business groups, we proceeded to incorporate into the business plan the themes that could be realized in the short term.

 Going forward, we will continue to advance the above discussions, share results and boost communication inside and outside the company, and promote actual activities.

 - Implementation of employee educational dialogue to deepen understanding of the SDGs (since June 2018)

 - Discussion by questionnaire or interview of what products or technologies possessed by each business group could contribute to the achievement of goals 3, 7, 9, 11, 12, and 13 of the SDGs (May–November 2019)